Graphlet-AI/chatbot-class/README.md

 There are several docker containers used in this course:

 - `jupyter`: Jupyter Notebook server where we will interactively write and run code.
-- `chroma`: Chroma vector database server where we will store and query vector embeddings of documents for RAG.
 - `neo4j`: Neo4j graph database server where we will store and query graph data for prompt engineering and fine-tuning LLMs.
 - `opensearch`: OpenSearch server where we will store and query documents for RAG.